Jay13Jeong/fractal/README.md

 <h1>How to use</h1>
 <h3>
 1. Enter the folder where you did clone in the terminal, and enter the "make" command.<br>
-2. Next, command the command "./fractol".<br>
+2. Next, enter the command "./fractol".<br>
 3. Once the manual is printed, please refer to it and enter the command.<br>
 ex) "./fractol j 1000" or "./fractol m 1000" or "./fractol b 1000"<br>